michaelho-wix/michaelho-wix/db-drivers.md

  - If the published change is significant (new or updated API, not just a bug fix), in the Monday pulse, make sure that there is a summary of the release/change in the pulse update with a link to the documentation:

+ - Velo Status = PUBLISHED
+ - move it down to the Published group
+ - add today’s date to Date Published

 ### TEMPLATE

 Wix VERTICAL: New "DB DRIVER" Collection